 This software typically is on the company’s own servers, which are located in a data center and managed by the company’s employees.
 Companies many times purchase a single on-premise license and may have to purchase additional upgrades or updates.

 Some companies choose to purchase on-premise project management software for security reasons or pricing reasons.
 When the company runs the software on their private servers, they have control over the data storage and security guidelines they use to protect that data.
 Enterprise companies with many Project Management software users may also choose to purchase on-premise software to reduce user costs or unexpected downtime due to automatic product updates.

 Integrated vs. Best Of Breed Software

 Project Management Software is classified as a best-of-breed tool or an integrated suite.
 A best-of-breed application is the one particular capability that it focuses on, such as task management.

 Integrated suite applications combine several functions like task management or even time tracking.
-While best of breed tools are much helpful, companies often prefer integrated PM suites to reduce load.
+While best-of-breed tools are much helpful, companies often prefer integrated PM suites to reduce load.

 Startups or businesses may only need a simple project management solution with fewer features that covers basic functionality.
-Features included in this type of software are task management, the team collaborating, learning materials, email integration, and file management.
+Features included in this type of software are task management, team collaborating, learning materials, email integration, and file management.